About The Fellowship

 The Initiators Fellowship is a big, bold strategy that provides the next generation of regional leaders the opportunity to use their entrepreneurial spirit to address society’s needs while building the business and leadership capacity of Greater Minnesota.

-Seven Fellows have been selected from a pool of applicants who are in the process of starting a social enterprise and who live in the participating Minnesota Initiative Foundation regions, representing 41 counties in Greater Minnesota.
-The current cohort will run for two years, from January 2020 through December 2021.
+Our current cohort of seven Fellows were selected from a pool of 80 applicants and are in the process of starting a or growing a social enterprise.
+The current cohort runs for two years, from January 2020 through December 2021.
 The goal of the program is to strengthen each Fellow’s leadership within their respective communities, and to support the growth and development of their social enterprise ventures.

 Minnesota Initiative Foundation Regions Served

-Initiative Foundation serves 14 counties and two native nations in Central Minnesota: Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Leech Lake Band of Ojibwe, Mille Lacs, Mille Lacs Band of Ojibwa, Morrison, Pine, Sherburne, Stearns, Todd, Wadena and Wright.
+The Initiative Foundation serves 14 counties and two native nations in Central Minnesota: Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Mille Lacs, Morrison, Pine, Sherburne, Stearns, Todd, Wadena and Wright counties and the Leech Lake Band of Ojibwe and Mille Lacs Band of Ojibwe.

-Southwest Initiative Foundation serves 18 counties and two native nations in southwest Minnesota: Big Stone, Cottonwood, Chippewa, Jackson, Kandiyohi, Lac qui Parle, Lincoln, Lower Sioux Indian Community, Lyon, McLeod, Meeker, Murray, Nobles, Pipestone, Redwood, Renville, Rock, Swift, Yellow Medicine and the Upper Sioux Community.
+The Southwest Initiative Foundation serves 18 counties and two native nations in southwest Minnesota: Big Stone, Cottonwood, Chippewa, Jackson, Kandiyohi, Lac qui Parle, Lincoln, Lyon, McLeod, Meeker, Murray, Nobles, Pipestone, Redwood, Renville, Rock, Swift and Yellow Medicine counties and the Lower Sioux and Upper Sioux Indian communities.

 History & Expansion